MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4075.md

 Mutually exclusive linker options are being specified.
 Examine your linker options.
 Where linker options are specified depends on how you are building your project.

 - If you are building in the development environment, look in the linker property pages for your project, and see where both linker options are being specified.
-See [Working with Project Properties](../../build/working-with-project-properties.md) for more information.
+See [Set compiler and build properties](../../build/working-with-project-properties.md) for more information.

 - If you build at the command line, look at the linker options specified there.